htcondor/htcondor/docs/version-history/development-release-series-89.rst

 -  HTCondor version 8.9.9 not yet released.

 ..
-HTCondor version 8.8.9 released on Month Date, 2020.
+HTCondor version 8.9.9 released on Month Date, 2020.

 -  *condor_q* no longer prints misleading message about the matchmaker when asked to analyze a job.
    :ticket:`5834`

--  Fixed a bug that could cause the *condor_schedd* to abort if a SUBMIT_REQUIREMENT prevented a late materialization job from materializing.
-   :ticket:`7874`

 -  We deprecated the exceptions raised by the :ref:`apis/python-bindings/index:Python Bindings`.
 The new